josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/debug/custom_performance_monitors.md

 graphs showing their evolution over time.
 The data for those graphs is sourced from the engine's [Performance](https://docs.godotengine.org/en/stable/classes/class_performance.html#class-performance) singleton.

-Since Godot 4.0, you can declare custom values to be displayed in the Monitors tab.
+Godot lets you declare custom values to be displayed in the Monitors tab.
 Example use cases for custom performance monitors include:

 - Displaying performance metrics that are specific to your project.
 For instance, in a voxel game, you could create a performance monitor to track the